MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Reversing-Banking-Trojan-App-Part2.md

 ```

 First you have to decompile the apk.
 You can use `apktool`, `jdax` or `jadx-gui` to extract and decompile all those files.
 Then change the 4th line of the code with extracted folder name and run the script.
+Make sure that the script is in same directory as the folder.

 You will see the output like this: